floccus-se/autonuke/README.md

-# AWS Account Cleanup Infrastructure
+# AutoNuke: Automated AWS Account Cleanup

 This repository contains infrastructure and automation for safely cleaning up AWS accounts using aws-nuke.
 The solution uses AWS Step Functions, ECS Fargate, and a containerized aws-nuke tool to systematically remove resources from target accounts while protecting critical infrastructure.